mathspp/asyncio/_sources/asynchronous-code/index.md

 The learning objectives for this section are:

  - understanding the differences between synchronous and asynchronous code
- - being able to identify tasks that could benefit from asynchronous code execution
  - knowing how to write simple asynchronous programs using `kitchenkit`, the module `asyncio`, and the keywords `async` and `await`